neondatabase/postgresql_anonymizer/README.md

 [security labels]: https://www.postgresql.org/docs/current/sql-security-label.html

-In-Place Anonymization
+Static Masking
 ------------------------------------------------------------------------------

-You can permanently remove the PII from a database with `anon.anymize_database()`.
+You can permanently remove the PII from a database with `anon.anonymize_database()`.
 This will destroy the original data.
 Use with care.

 ```sql
 =# SELECT * FROM customer;